xStarbound/xStarbound/doc/lua/world.md

 If an out-of-range index or any string (such as an empty string) that does not correspond to a valid configured weather type is specified, the current weather is «held» indefinitely (until it's unloaded or these callbacks are invoked again) if `force` is true, or the world's normal random weather cycle is immediately resumed otherwise.

 If a valid weather is specified, setting `force` to false on an invocation of `world.setWeather` or `world.setWeatherIndex` after a «weather hold» was forced with a previous invocation allows the world's weather to cycle normally again after the timer for the newly specified weather expires.

 ---

+#### `void` world.wire(`Vec21` outputPosition, `size_t` outputIndex, `Vec2I` inputPosition, `size_t` inputIndex)

+#### `void` world.addWire(`Vec21` outputPosition, `size_t` outputIndex, `Vec2I` inputPosition, `size_t` inputIndex)

+> **`world.wire` is available only on xServer v4.1.1+ and OpenStarbound v0.1.15+ servers. `world.addWire` is available only on xServer v4.1.1+.
+Also available server-side on the respective clients.**

+Attempts to add a wire connection from the specified output node index of any output object(s) occupying the specified output position to the specified input node index of any input object(s) occupying the specified input position.
+Does nothing if there are no wireable input or output objects at the given positions, and skips wiring any object if specified node index does not exist for that object.

+> **Note:** On OpenStarbound, `world.wire` throws an error on any attempt to wire a nonexistent node on an object.

+This callback and its corollary `world.removeWire` are particularly useful to creators of build- or dungeon-related mods.

+---

+#### `void` world.removeWire(`Vec21` outputPosition, `size_t` outputIndex, `Vec2I` inputPosition, `size_t` inputIndex)

+> **`world.removeWire` is available only on xStarbound v4.1.1+.**

+Attempts to remove any wire connection from the specified output node index of any output object(s) occupying the specified output position to the specified input node index of any input object(s) occupying the specified input position.
+Does nothing if there are no wireable input or output objects at the given positions.

+This callback and its corollary `world.wire` / `world.addWire` are particularly useful to creators of build- or dungeon-related mods.

+---